garutilorenzo/ansible-role-linux-mysql/README.md

 }
 ```

-If the cluster has a high volume traffic at the moment of the complete outage you have to probably run form mysqlsh:
+If the cluster has a high volume traffic at the moment of the [complete outage](https://dev.mysql.com/doc/mysql-shell/8.0/en/troubleshooting-innodb-cluster.html). you have to probably run form mysqlsh:

 ```
-MySQL  localhost:33060+ ssl  JS > clu = dba.getCluster()
 MySQL  localhost:33060+ ssl  JS > var clu = dba.rebootClusterFromCompleteOutage();
 ```